thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ## What to test for

-1. Test components that should be rendered
+1. Test for components that are rendered
-2. Test for events or user interactions
+2. Test for events and user interactions
 3. Test for state change

 - by interactions
-- UI change cause by incoming data
+- UI change caused by incoming data

-4. Test for correct output going out
+4. Test for the correctness of payload to be sent out
 5. Test for corner/edge cases
 6. Test for possible regression

 ## F.I.R.S.T principle

-1. Fast, whole test suite should take seconds
+1. Fast: whole test suite should take seconds
-2. Independent, test should pass when run independenly or as a suite
+2. Independent: test should pass when run independently or as a suite
-3. Repeatable, test will always give the same result no matter how many times I run it
+3. Repeatable: the test is going to give the same result no matter how many times I run it
-4. Self Checking, result in pass or fail, clear expect statement
+4. Self Checking: result in a pass or fail.
+Expect statement should have a clear intent.
 5. Timely, written same time same as the code ideally using TDD

 ## Test Coverage